obruck/hematoscope/_members/diponkor-mondal.md

 #  email: felix@cited.com
 #  twitter: felixcited
 ---

-Diponkor holds an M.Sc in Biomedical Engineering from the University of Oulu and is now pursuing a professional master’s degree (M.Eng.) in MedTech at the Metropolia University of Applied Sciences.
-He specializes in regulatory affairs and quality management for in vitro diagnostic devices, focusing on EU IVDR compliance for the Hematoscope App.
-He is dedicated to integrating regulatory standards with innovative technology to support safe and effective clinical applications.
-Diponkor is working closely with Mikko.
+Diponkor holds an M.Sc. in Biomedical Engineering from the University of Oulu and a professional M.Eng. in MedTech from Metropolia UAS.
+He specializes in regulatory affairs and quality management for in vitro diagnostic devices, focusing on EU IVDR and FDA compliance.
+He contributes to the EU4MEDTECH Horizon Europe project, supporting evidence synthesis and regulatory readiness.
+Diponkor is dedicated to integrating regulatory standards with innovative technology to support safe and effective clinical applications.